Artist Members

 Mike Kisner

 Mike is a native of CT and has lived in New Fairfield for the last 40 years.
-After retiring from the wine industry, he went back to a passion he had since he was young.
+After retiring from the wine industry, he returned to a passion he had since he was young.
 He paints abstracts, mostly in acrylics.
 He is represented in galleries in CT and NY and is a member of The Sherman Artists Association.

 M J. Newman – Photographer